 Finally, to build a successful long-term digital marketing plan, learning how to pivot based on analytics is important for your team.

-For example, you may find your audience is no longer as interested in your content on Instagram after a few months, but they love what you’re creating on Twitter.
-Sure, this could be an opportunity to re-examine your whole Instagram strategy, but it could also be a sign that your audience prefers to consume branded content on a different channel.
+For example, you may find your audience is no longer interested in your content on Instagram after a few months, but they love what you’re creating on Twitter.
+Sure, this could be an opportunity to re-examine your whole Instagram strategy.
+Still, it could also be a sign that your audience prefers to consume branded content on a different channel.

 Alternatively, you might find that an older web page doesn’t receive the traffic it used to.
 To ensure that visitors find the freshest, most relevant content for their needs, you might consider updating the page or getting rid of it entirely.
 Digital marketing gives companies incredibly flexible possibilities for ongoing growth, but it is up to you to take advantage of them.

-Finally, we appreciate time and money is always a factor in not being able to maximise your digital marketing assets which means you are missing out on maximising your profitability as a business or even as en employee.
+Finally, we appreciate time and money is always a factor in not maximising your digital marketing assets, which means you are missing out on maximising your profitability as a business or even as an employee.

-If you need any support to help you maximise your profit, give our Digital Marketing Experts a call who can transform your marketing.
+If you need any support to help you maximise your profit, give our Digital Marketing Experts a call to transform your marketing.